 According to Elasmar, you should remember to replace your blender every three months, “just like your toothbrush or mascara.”

 Unlock Tour Beautyblender's Secret Uses

 Use it as a nail sponge.
 Before throwing out your used Beautyblender, you can use it for various things.
-“After painting your nails, use the pointed end at a 45-degree angle with a contrasting nail polish shade to add a pop of colour to the tip of your nails.
+“After painting your nails, use the pointed end at a 45-degree angle with a contrasting nail polish shade to add a pop of color to the tip of your nails.
 Or use it all over to create two-tone nails,” says Elasmar.

 “You can also use a Beautyblender with matte shadow to touch up roots if you’re in a bind,” she continues.
 “You can also use a clean damp Beautyblender to erase those annoying deodorant marks from clothing.”